Skip to content

 Note 1: The Master of Science in Architecture curriculum includes a total of 45 course credits.
 Generally, the requirements for this degree, including thesis, can be fulfilled in 4 or 5 quarters.
 The degree must be completed on the University of Washington’s Seattle campus.

-Note 2: 21 credits of history and theory courses can be selected from Arch history/preservation and Arch theory seminars or any other relevant University of Washington courses numbered 400 and above, as approved by a program advisor.
+Note 2: 21 credits of history and theory courses can be selected from Arch history/preservation and Arch theory seminars or any other relevant University of Washington courses numbered and above, as approved by a program advisor.
+At least 7 credits of selectives must be 500 level and numerically graded.

 MS Architecture History & Theory Curriculum